-What is gluten?
+What is Gluten?

-What are the main sources of gluten?
+What are the Main Sources of Gluten?

 If you want to go gluten-free, then you have to know the common sources of Gluten.
 The three main sources of Gluten protein are Wheat, Barley, and Rye.
-To find out the detail sources of Gluten, you have to know the foods that contain high-concentration of these grains.
+To find out the detailed sources of Gluten, you have to know the foods that contain high-concentration of these grains.

 - The main sources of Wheat are cereals, bread, roux, baked goods, salad dressings, soups, sauces, pasta, etc.

-Benefits of gluten-free food?
+Benefits of Gluten-free Food

 If an individual with Celiac disease eats a small quantity of Glutinous food, then s/he often experiences symptoms like bloating, skin rash, cramping, etc.

 Celiac disease might also lead to further complications like lactose intolerance that results in anemia or iron deficiency.
 The National Institutes of Health shows that 1 in every 133 people bears Celiac disease and can’t eat glutinous food.

 Some people experience symptoms, like fatigue, headaches, diarrhea, bloating, etc. right after eating glutinous food.
 Though these people don’t have Celiac disease, they bear Gluten sensitivity, which is also termed Gluten Intolerance.

 And Gluten-intolerant people often enjoy a better life, if they follow a gluten-free diet regularly.
 Gluten intolerance is more common among the general people around the world compared to the ratio of people suffering from Celia disease.